NadeemNicoR/TeamProjects/docs/_posts/2019-06-25-ISEE-2019-Beta-Prototype.md

 - Combined the income and expense class into one and made a transaction class.
 User can choose the transaction type from a drop down list.

--  Developed pie and bar charts that can be filtered by expense type and categories to give a better visualization of user's spendings.
+- Developed pie and bar charts that can be filtered by categories, amount and date to give a better visualization of user's spendings.

 - Entered enable pin toggle button in settings.

-- Developed budget class which will enable user to set a budget per category for his/her spendings.

 The changes that we have done in this sprint can be seen through UML Class diagram below.